Russell Allen (American football)

-Russell Allen (born May 5, 1986) is a former American football linebacker.
-He played college football for San Diego State University.
-He was signed as an undrafted free agent by the Jacksonville Jaguars on April 26, 2009.
+Russell Allen (born May 5, 1986) is an American former professional football player who was a linebacker for the Jacksonville Jaguars of the National Football League (NFL) from 2009 to 2013.
+He played college football for the San Diego State Aztecs.
+Allen was signed as an undrafted free agent by the Jaguars in 2009.
+He suffered a career-ending stroke during a game in 2013.

+Professional career

+Allen was signed as an undrafted free agent by the Jacksonville Jaguars on April 26, 2009.

 On September 5, 2009, he became one of two undrafted rookies, the other being Julius Williams, to make the Jaguars opening day roster.
-Allen suffered a stroke on December 15, 2013 during a game against the Buffalo Bills.
-Doctors subsequently advised him to avoid playing again.

-Professional career

-Jacksonville Jaguars

 Allen was named starting weakside linebacker on October 11, 2009 against the Seattle Seahawks.
 During the 2009 season, Allen played in all 16 games, starting five.

+Allen suffered a stroke on December 15, 2013 during a game against the Buffalo Bills.
 Allen was placed on injured reserve on December 19, 2013, ending his season.
+Doctors subsequently advised him to avoid playing again.

-Allen was released by the Jaguars on April 17, 2014 after suffering a stroke on the field.
+Allen was released by the Jaguars on April 17, 2014.

-Retirement

-On April 22, 2014, he announced his retirement from the National Football League at the age of 27.
+On April 22, 2014, he announced his retirement from the NFL at the age of 27.